Machine learning analysis of dimensional reduction conjecture for nonequilibrium Berezinskii-Kosterlitz-Thouless transition in three dimensions: Universal jump of helicity modulus

+Note that $\eta_\parallel(\Delta)$ does not influence Eq.~\eqref{M_L_dependence_3D} because, for sufficiently large $L$, the exponent of magnetization is determined by the largest exponents of the correlation function.
 Thus, the dimensional reduction predicts that $M \sim L^{-1/8}$ at the transition point $\Delta = \Delta_c$.
-The inset of Fig.~\ref{fig_helicity_modulus}(f) shows $M$ as a function of $L$ at the tentative transition point $\Delta=2.2$.
-The magnetization can be fitted by a power law function $aL^{-b}$ with an exponent $b=0.105$, which is off by about $20\%$ compared to the theoretical value $1/8$.
-This deviation might stem from the finite-size effect due to the anisotropy of the exponents.
-If we determine the transition point from $M \sim L^{-1/8}$, we get a slightly different critical transition point, $\Delta_c=2.32$.
+In Fig.~\ref{fig_helicity_modulus}(f), we show the magnetization $M$ as a function of the disorder $\Delta$.
+The inset shows $M$ as a function of $L$ at the tentative transition point $\Delta=2.2$.
+The magnetization can be fitted by a power law function $aL^{-b}$ with an exponent $b=0.104$, which deviates approximately $20\%$ from the theoretical prediction of $1/8$.
+This deviation might stem from the finite-size effect.
+Since the correlation function given by Eq.~\eqref{spin_correlation_3D} features anisotropic exponents $\eta_\parallel(\Delta)<\eta_\perp(\Delta)$, for not sufficiently large $L$, the magnetization exponent may be slightly shifted towards the smaller $\eta_\parallel(\Delta)$, resulting in a smaller observed exponent relative to the theoretical expectation, which is anticipated in the limit as $L \to \infty$.
+If we determine the transition point from $M \sim L^{-1/8}$, we get a slightly larger critical value, $\Delta_c=2.32$.

-Figure \ref{fig_hm_jump}(a) shows the critical disorder $\Delta_c$ as a function of the driving velocity $v$, where the solid line represents the theoretical prediction given by Eq.~\eqref{Delta_c_DR}.
+To verify the universal jump relation of the helicity modulus given in Eq.~\eqref{hm_jump_3D}, we determine the critical disorder $\Delta_c$ as follows.
+Firstly, we compute the magnetization $M(\Delta, L)$ across various values of $\Delta$ and $L$, fitting the results to a power-law form $aL^{-b}$.
+The critical disorder $\Delta_c$ is identified using the criterion $b=1/8$.
+We show $\Delta_c$ as a function of the driving velocity $v$ in Fig.~\ref{fig_hm_jump}(a).
+The solid line in Fig.~\ref{fig_hm_jump}(a) represents the theoretical prediction given by Eq.~\eqref{Delta_c_DR}.
 As shown in Fig.~\ref{fig_hm_jump}(b), the deviation from the theoretical value decreases as $v^{-1/2}$.
-A possible reason for this difference might be the spatial discretization in the simulation procedure.
-As the driving velocity approaches infinity, this influence is expected to diminish.
 Figure \ref{fig_hm_jump}(c) shows $\Delta_c^2/\Gamma_c v$ as a function of the driving velocity $v$, where $\Gamma_c$ is the jump of the helicity modulus at the transition point.
+The determination method for $\Gamma_c$ is described in Appendix \ref{sec:simulation}.
 Figure \ref{fig_hm_jump}(d) demonstrates that $\Delta_c^2/\Gamma_c v$ approaches $\pi$ as $v$ increases.
-These findings align well with the universal jump relation \eqref{hm_jump_3D}.
+These findings are consistent with Eq.~\eqref{hm_jump_3D}.